Doot-Foundation/docs/examples.md

 # Doot Oracle Client Examples

-Content adapted from `example/README.md`:

----

-This directory contains practical examples demonstrating how to use the `@dootfoundation/client` package.
+Practical ways to use the `@dootfoundation/client` package in real code.

 ## Examples